-A decentralised network of public ground-based receivers enables the collection of ADS-B data.
+A decentralised network of public and private ground-based receivers enables the collection of ADS-B data.

-These receivers need to be 'on' in order for accurate location information to be transmitted.
+These receivers need to be 'on' and in line of sight in order for accurate location information to be received and transmitted.
+Obstacles and terrain can reduce the effectiveness of these stations.

 See the table below to learn about how Spidertracks and ADS-B technologies work differently.